Throughput Testing and Troubleshooting

 ethtool are much larger than the output of

-cl-netstat because the
+cl-netstat because you cannot clear the

-The directionality of the counters will matter as well.
+The directionality of the counters matters as well.
 Drops on ingress via the HwIfIn prefix indicate that traffic rate on receive is too fast.
 This generally indicates a bursty traffic or choke points further along the traffic path.
 Drops on egress via the HwIfOut prefix indicate a many-to-one problem, where multiple RX interfaces are trying to send traffic out a single TX interface.
 This is not always a bad result, as it indicates full bandwidth utilization by the interface.